simboden/BVtkNodes/docs/BVTKNodes.rst

   folder icon and select *head.vti* file.
 - In *vtkContourFilter* node click plus icon to add a contour value, then set the value.
-- In *VTK To Blender* node, add name to mesh object, set **Generate Material** on, and run **Update**.
+- In *VTK To Blender Mesh* node, add name to mesh object, set **Generate Material** on, and run **Update**.
 A mesh object should now appear in the 3D viewport.
-Repeat this for the other *VTK To Blender Node*.
+Repeat this for the other *VTK To Blender Mesh Node*.
 - At this point, BVTKNodes should have created two (overlapping) mesh objects, which are shown in the Blender Properties Editor.
 - Save Blender file.